OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Dynamic Analysis

-[//]: # (TODO: extend that section, we need to show how monitor filesystem for changes during app operation, we can show how to hook to crypto methods)
 Hook cryptographic methods and analyze the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.

 ### Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)